 Are Fuel Supplement Surcharges On The Horizon?

-We can’t say for sure.
-Our checks on sample bookings on cruise line websites don’t show any mentions of these charges at this time.
-As well, cruises we’ve already booked have not said anything about the charges either despite sharply higher oil prices.
+We can’t say for sure but given recent history they don’t seem likely just yet.
+Our checks on sample bookings on cruise line websites don’t show any mentions of these charges at this time, but the spike in oil prices is also fresh.

-In our opinion, the longer that oil prices remain elevated, the more likely this charge could come into play.
+In our opinion, the longer that oil prices remain elevated — and the higher they go — the more likely this charge could come into play.
 But we haven’t started to see it yet.

 They can raise it all they want – I’ll just adjust the ‘crew appreciation’ to compensate.